mikestreety/mikestreety/app/content/blog/setting-up-a-custom-domain-with-netlify-with-cloudflare-ssl.md

 1. Lastly, click **Install certificate**
 1. Once complete, you should see the details of the certificate displayed e.g: `Domains *.viewthesource.dev, viewthesource.dev, CloudFlare Origin Certificate`
 1. There may be a call to action to force HTTPS redirects in Netlify - click this as this ensures your site will always be served over `https`.

+<div class="info warning">If you use the Cloudflare auto-import function, it will "hard-code" some IP addresses for Netlify, which change as Netlify itself is a CDN.
+Make sure you use the CNAME records provided by Netlify</div>

 ## Conclusion